Brandon22030/BlogHub/README.md

 - **Image upload and display reliability:**
   - Backend now returns Cloudinary `secure_url` after image upload for consistent access to uploaded images.
   - Frontend robustly displays images (articles & avatars) with fallback logic for missing or invalid URLs.
+  - Article image upload endpoint is JWT-protected for security.
 - **Loader during image upload:**
   - A centered spinner and message are shown while uploading images in the SendPost form for better user feedback.
   - Loader is perfectly centered regardless of container height.